TamasSomi/Battlesips-game/README.md

 ## Deployment ##

-* This project was deployed isung Code Institute's mock terminal for Heroku.
+* This project was deployed using Code Institute's mock terminal for Heroku.

 * Steps for deployment:
     * Fork or clone this repository